envision-mods/docs/api/classes/EnvisionPortal/DataMapper.md

 ### insert

-Inserts a new record into the database.
+Inserts a new entity into the database.

 ```php
 public insert(\EnvisionPortal\EntityInterface $entity): void